rsdoiel/skimmer/skimmer.1.md

 # DESCRIPTION

 skimmer is a extremely lightweight feed reader.
 It can do two things.
-Retrieve feeds from a list of urls and store the contents in a SQLite 3 database.
-It can write the contents of the database to standard output (the default behavior).
+Retrieve feed items from a list of urls and store the contents in a SQLite 3 database (see -fetch option).
+It can write the contents of the SQLite 3 database to standard output (the default behavior if no options provided).

-It displays the harvested content in reverse chronological order.
-The content display is not "paged" so typically you would use skimmer in conjunction with the POSIX command 'more' or GNU command 'less'.
+skimmer displays the harvested content in reverse chronological order.
+The content displayed is not "paged" so typically you would use skimmer in conjunction with the POSIX command 'more' or GNU command 'less'.

 The url list file uses the newsboat url file format and skimmer looks in the `$HOME/.skimmer/skimmer.urls` directory for that file.

-By default (i.e. no options specified) skimmer will check the database and see if there are less than 100 items.
-If so it'll perform a "fetch" operation then do a "display" operation.
-If there are items in the database a "display" option is attempted.
+By default (i.e. no options specified) skimmer just outputs the contents it find in the database.
+If you use the "fetch" it will download the contents identified in the feeds an update the database.
+Pulling things from the web can be slow so you need to explicitly invoke the "fetch" option to do this.

 The output format uses Pandoc's style of markdown markup.
 - "--" starts the item record